ufal/UMR/tecto2umr/instructions-frame-change.md

   - What needs to be added is a whole new predicate `have-role-91` and state that "tanks" are its ARG1 (via an ARG1-of relation) and its ARG3 is "toys".
   - Sometimes the added predicate is `have-role-91` (má za manžela Fina "she has a Finn for a husband").
-  - So far I did a different solution, because adding a predicate is too complex - i simply labelled "toys" as :manner on the `have-possession-91` predicate, so the implemented (incorrect) solution looks like this:
+  - So far I did a different solution, because adding a predicate is too complex - I simply labelled "toys" as :manner on the `have-possession-91` predicate, so the implemented (incorrect) solution looks like this:

 ```